How to earn more? A complete guide on part-time Airbnb Co-hosting, and How to Become an Airbnb co-host!

 Be careful!
 Don't forget to keep all invoices for purchases made, to guarantee trouble-free reimbursement.

-How do I become an Airbnb co-host?
+How do I become an Airbnb co-host, do I need a certain number of Airbnb listing?

 If you already have experience on Airbnb and own a listing: